yash-patel268/Data-Management-Project/README.md

 Inorder to run the application it is required to have WAMP Package.
 WAMP will allow the application to be hosted locally with databases.
 (Here is the link if the application isnt on your computer already: https://www.wampserver.com/en/)

 ### Port
 After launching WAMP it must be noted that for this project the port server used is 3308 which was changed due to applications using the same port, this must be changed in the code to another port in each PHP file where its used or your port must be changed in WAMP.
-To change port for SQL right click on WAMP icon on tool bar, then click "MySQL", and changed the port used by MySQL.
+To change port for SQL right click on WAMP icon on tool bar, then click "MySQL", and change the port used by MySQL to be 3308.

 ### Creating databases in WAMP
 To create database in WAMP you must click on the icon in the tool bar and select "phpMyAdmin" which will take you to a login page.
 Typically the username is "root" and the password is "" (nothing, just leave it blank if you haven't changed it).
 However, if you have changed the username and pasword the PHP files where its used.
 After the login page you must select new on left hand side of the phpMyAdmin page.
 Here you must create a database called "clinicregistration".
 After doing so select the database and click the SQL button in the top navbar.
 Within this area you must paste the following SQL commands one at a time: